 Kizingoni Kaskazi House is imaginatively designed and sits back from the beach with wonderful sea views and is surrounded by landscaped tropical gardens.
 It can accommodate 12 guests and is fully staffed including a private chef.

 At a Glance

 The ideal house for a family celebration or group get together

-Take your pick from different nooks to relax and unwind - a cozy cushioned baraza, a swing bed under a floral trellis, or lounging by the pool
+Take your pick from different nooks to relax and unwind - a cosy cushioned baraza, a swing bed under a floral trellis, or lounging by the pool

 Stroll along the unspoiled sandy beach at sunrise watching dhows sailing by

 Families will love the range of activities on offer, from windsurfing to snorkeling

 Call us on (858) 523-9000 to start planning your vacation to Kizingoni Kaskazi House